lukasheinrich/ligo-binder/README.md

 by [Kyle Cranmer](https://github.com/cranmer) and [Lukas Heinrich](https://github.com/lukasheinrich)

 An example notebook on how to generate simulated high energy physics collision events using the generator package MadGraph.
-Simulated datasets obtained from this notebook can then be used to train and evalueate the performance generative models for physics.
+Simulated datasets obtained from this notebook can then be used to train and evaluate the performance of generative models for physics.

 ### Usage: